Kribi: Port

 The port will be served by railways of two different gauges, 1435mm and 1000mm.
-There will be a new 130km rail link between the port and the existing metre gauge network at Edéa.
+There will be a new 130 km rail link between the port and the existing metre gauge network at Edéa.
 Dual gauge sleepers could be installed so that the new lines are compatible with the proposed African Integrated High Speed Rail Network (AIHSRN).

 Iron mine

-The iron ore will come from mines near Mbalam.
-The mine would have an output of approximately 35 million tonnes per year, with a 30-year or so lifespan.
-An alternate site for this port is at Lolabé.
-This line would be an extension of existing metre gauge lines (1000mm).
+The iron ore will come from mines near Mbalam in Cameroon and near Nabeba in Republic of Congo.
+The mines would have an output of approximately 35 million tonnes per year, with a 30-year or so lifespan.
+This line is to be standard gauge lines (1435mm) with a 37.5t axle load.
 In 2021, a contract was let to build the rail line to Mbalam.

 Bauxite mine

-It is proposed to connect the port of Kribi to a new bauxite mine in the north of Cameroon at Minim, Martap with a metre gauge (1000mm) railway.
-A link line junctions from the Camrail line at Edéa and proceeds 130km to Kribi.
+It is proposed to connect the port of Kribi to a new bauxite mine in the north of Cameroon at Minim, Martap with a metre gauge (1000mm) 20t axle load railway.
+A link line junctions from the Camrail line at Edéa and proceeds 110 km to Kribi.